howard8888/workspace/README.md

 Example (stand up):

+Example (stand up):

-* Trigger: standing is not already true, body is not severely fatigued.
+* Trigger: `posture:fallen` is near NOW and the body is not severely fatigued.
-* Execute: create a `pred:stand` binding, connect from LATEST (or NOW) with label `initiate_stand`, then follow‑on edges `then` into chronological progression.
+* Execute: emit an `action:push_up` binding and an `action:extend_legs` binding, then a `pred:posture:standing` binding, linked in a short chain from NOW/LATEST with `then` edges.

 Design decision (ADR-0002 folded in): Policies are intentionally small and readable.
 We avoid global planning for every step to keep the code explainable and the UI responsive.
 Guards in `trigger()` prevent repeated firing (e.g., don’t stand up twice if standing exists).